-- Classes have visual timetable to help with organisation. - Some pupils have an individual visual timetable which is broken down into more manageable sections. - Reward charts and other behaviour management strategies are used to facilitate learning. - Targets are set for the pupils. - Dialogue marking is encouraged and pupils can ask for clarification or further help when required.
+- Classes have visual timetable to help with organisation. - Some pupils have an individual visual timetable which is broken down into more manageable sections. - Reward charts and other behaviour management strategies are used to facilitate learning. - Targets are set for the pupils. - Opportunities to respond to feedback and marking to further challenge pupils' thinking.